Discipline: Interdisciplinary, Storytelling, Theatre, Visual Arts, Writing

 It was so exciting to watch their burgeoning skill level in drawing.
 Ewa was so skilled at bringing out the best in each student.
 Also she was so creative in tying our outdoor education unit to Andy Goldsworthy.
 Wonderful!

 Exploration of the storytelling potential shape and colour.
 Choose from a variety of materials and techniques including fabric collage, felting, knitting, stitching, batik and soft sculpture.
-Projects are designed in collaboration with the classroom teacher and support evolving curricular demands.
-Recommended prerequisite: Drawing on Experience
+Projects are designed in collaboration with the classroom teacher.

 This program is an introduction to arts-based inquiry and curricular integration.
-It is a recommended prerequisite to other material and technical explorations.
-We explore line, drawing from observation and descriptive writing, as tools for investigating and reflecting our experiences.
+We explore drawing from observation and descriptive writing as tools for investigating and reflecting our experiences.
 Interactions are designed in collaboration with the classroom teacher to support specific curricular needs.
 The process is portable and useful on field trips, in the classroom and in the studio.
 Investigations documented in the sketchbook can be used as a springboard for further research or explorations in other materials or techniques.